 I found the MC1 easy to shoot, accurate, and highly reliable.
 The standard and cross-bolt safety models have a suggested retail price of $425.00.
 With the competition among retailers vying for sales, I would not be surprised to see the pistol sold for $350 to $400.

 Mossberg continues to be an innovative company.
-They won the National Rifle Association Publications Golden Bullseye Award for their 590 Shockwave 12-gauge pump‐action (SHOCKWAVE: Mossberg’s Short-Barreled Shake-Up, July 2017 S.W.A.T.) and two premier Ballistic’s Best awards for the company’s MVP LC (Light Chassis) bolt‐action rifle and 590M Mag‐Fed pump‐action shotgun (FULLY LOADED: Mossberg 590M Shotgun, June 2018 S.W.A.T.).
+They won the National Rifle Association Publications Golden Bullseye Award for their 590 Shockwave 12-gauge pump‐action (SHOCKWAVE: Mossberg’s Short-Barreled Shake-Up, July 2017 S.W.A.T.) and two premier Ballistic’s Best awards for the company’s Mossberg MVP LC (Light Chassis) bolt‐action rifle and 590M Mag‐Fed pump‐action shotgun (FULLY LOADED: Mossberg 590M Shotgun, June 2018 S.W.A.T.).